UofABioinformaticsHub/Intro-NGS-Sept-2018/notes/5-filtering_sequence.md

 * TOC
 {:toc}

-# Trimming and quality filtering of NGS data
+# Adapter and quality trimming of NGS data

 Once we have inspected our data & have an idea of how accurate our reads are, as well as any other technical issues that may be within the data, we may need to trim or filter the reads to make sure we are aligning or analysing sequences that accurately represent our source material.
 As we’ve noticed, the quality of reads commonly drops off towards the end of the reads, and dealing with this behaviour is an important part of most processing pipelines.
 Sometimes we will require reads of identical lengths for our downstream analysis, whilst other times we can use reads of varying lengths.
 The data cleaning steps we choose for our own analysis will inevitably be influenced by our downstream requirements.